devnull-cz/c-prog-lang/modules/structures.md

 +-----------+----+--------+------------+
 ```

-- does the compiler reorder struct members ? no, C is designed to trust the
+- does the compiler reorder struct members?
+No, C is designed to trust the
   programmer.

 #source struct-X.c